Have a healthy, active and safe summer.

 With warmer weather, summer is the perfect time to get outside and be more active.

 - Water safety tips for boaters, waders and swimmers.
+Don’t underestimate the dangers of swimming in open water and currents.
 Get tips to prevent drowning in pools and open water.
-Don’t underestimate the dangers of swimming in open water and currents.
-Learn more about open water safety at Canadian Red Cross.
+Learn more about open water safety at the Lifesaving Society.

-- Learn the mental health benefits of outside play.
+- Learn the mental health benefits of outside play for children and families.

 - Vancouver Trails provides information on difficulty, distance and time to hike for trails across the Lower Mainland, Fraser Valley and Whistler region.

-- Walk your way to health.
-A guide to local walking adventures for all generations.
+Explore the outdoors.
+Walk your way to health provides a guide to local walking adventures for all generations, or check out Poetry in Motion in White Rock.

 Know before you go.
 Check for current road conditions and travel advisories before heading out.